arcsyn-io/propx/docs/adrs/adr-002-shrinking-strategies.md

 ## Context

-RapidX implements intelligent shrinking to find minimal counterexamples when property-based tests fail.
+PropX implements intelligent shrinking to find minimal counterexamples when property-based tests fail.
 The shrinking process needs to explore a tree of possible smaller candidates, and we need to decide how to traverse this tree to find the best counterexample.

 ### Key Requirements
 - Find minimal counterexamples efficiently